7vTr0x7/js/Namaste Js/this/README.md

    --> if we want to share the getName() method of student1 with student2 we can achieve this by overriding this keyword

+6. this inside arrow function
+   --> arrow functions do not have there own "this"

+   --> they take the value of there lexical environment where they enclosed --> this will be it enclosing lexical context enclosing lexical context - out side the lexical environment were this obj is lexically present inside code it is present in global space value of this will be global object

+7. this inside nested Arrow function
+   --> arrow functions do not have there own "this"

+   --> this will be it enclosing lexical context enclosing lexical context - out side the lexical environment were this y is lexically present inside code it is present in object1 space value of this will be object 1